 Health Systems Science and Interprofessional Practice

-HSSIP is studied throughout all four years of medical school.
-Through this focused approach, our students emerge with a better understanding of the way health care is delivered and how to make a positive impact on the health of patients and populations.
-The HSSIP curriculum provides students a program across all four years of medical school that will better equip them to deal with the challenges of health systems in practice.
+The HSSIP is integrated into all four years of medical school.
+Through this focused approach, our students emerge with a better understanding of the way health care is delivered and how they can make a positive impact on the health of the patients and communities they serve.
+Gaining knowledge of and skills in HSSIP will better equip them to deal with the challenges of health systems in practice.

 Interdisciplinary teams formed of 8 to 9 students

 Teaming and leadership

 Structure and function of the public health and healthcare delivery systems

 Clinical informatics, quality improvement, and patient safety

 Service learning community partnerships

 Team shadowing and observation experiences